-Cancun is nearly synonymous with Spring Break in the Caribbean and continues to attract thousands of U.S. students each year with the promise of reasonably priced airfares and hotels, inexpensive alcohol, and a liberal drinking age.
-There's always a variety of youth-oriented activities in Mexico's party capital, from wild nightclubs to themed bar parties to parasailing, snorkeling, and other sun and surf excursions.Continue to 3 of 8 below.
+Cancun is nearly synonymous with spring break in the Caribbean and continues to attract thousands of American college students each year with the promise of reasonably priced airfares, hotels, cheap alcohol, and a liberal drinking age.
+There are always a variety of youth-oriented activities in Mexico's party capital, from wild nightclubs to themed bar parties to parasailing, snorkeling, and other sun and surf excursions.

-In many ways, the Dominican Republic offers an ideal combination to Spring Breakers, with affordable flights and hotels and plenty of all-inclusive resorts where travelers ages 18 or older can sleep, eat, drink, and play for one price.
-There's also a variety of beach resort areas to choose from, including youthful Cabarete, Boca Chica (close to Santo Domingo and the best place to soak up local culture), the emerging eco-tourism destination of Samana, and the all-inclusive hotspots of Punta Cana and Playa Dorada.Continue to 4 of 8 below.
+In many ways, the Dominican Republic offers an ideal vacation combination for students with affordable flights and plenty of all-inclusive resorts where travelers ages 18 or older can sleep, eat, drink, and play for one price.
+There is also a variety of beach resort areas to choose from, including youthful Cabarete, Boca Chica (close to Santo Domingo and the best place to soak up local culture), the eco-tourism destination of Samaná, and the most popular spots of Punta Cana and Playa Dorada.

 Suffused with the spirit of reggae, Jamaicans embody island cool and share a love for a good time.
-Negril and Montego Bay are the hot spots, with a good selection of all-inclusive and budget accommodations, along with their famed beachfront nightlife.Continue to 5 of 8 below.
+Negril and Montego Bay are the hot spots, with a good selection of all-inclusive and budget accommodations, along with their famed beachfront nightlife.

-Puerto Rico's capital of San Juan is not only rich in history but also nightlife: this cosmopolitan city has more nightclubs than anywhere else in the Caribbean, from gay bars to salsa clubs to sophisticated rooftop lounges.
-Cheap flights (Compare Prices) from the U.S. to the San Juan airport -- just minutes from major resort areas -- make this an attractive option for student travelers, along with the fact that you don't need a passport to visit.
-Students on a tight budget also will appreciate the city's many fast-food options, just like back in the U.S.Continue to 6 of 8 below.
+Puerto Rico's capital of San Juan is not only rich in history but also nightlife: This cosmopolitan city has more nightclubs than almost anywhere else in the Caribbean, from gay bars to salsa clubs to sophisticated rooftop lounges.
+Cheap flights from the U.S. to the San Juan airport—just minutes from major resort areas—make this an attractive option for student travelers, along with the fact that you don't need a passport to visit.
+Students on a tight budget also will appreciate the city's many fast-food options.

 U.S. Virgin Islands